Venn1998/steering-vectors-from-finetuning/README.md

 This is especially interesting for features like *deception*, where we are more interested in the "natural" tendency of a model to exhibit a certain behavior, rather than the presence or not of a specific feature or concept in the input prompt.

 If the two approaches yield the same vector, it would suggests that deception is a well-defined and localized feature in activation space.
-However, if they differ, it may indicate a broader shift in how deception is encoded—potentially reflecting model-wide behavioral tendencies rather than just a prompt-dependent feature.
+However, if the vectors differ, it could mean that deception is not encoded as a single, localized feature but instead arises from more distributed changes across the model’s activations.
+In this case, it would be important to determine which method of extracting the steering vector more accurately captures the feature we aim to amplify or suppress.

 ---